Last updated: 20 November 2023

-Unlike most other investment bloggers, commentators, tweeters and writers:
+Unlike most other investment bloggers, commentators, writers and social-media gurus:

 - I do not hide behind a pseudonym;

 - I publish my portfolio’s holdings and returns, and;

 - I maintain a free-to-read website with no Google adverts, no subscription fees and no mandatory email registration.

 Please note all opinions on this blog are mine.
 I would urge you to read my DISCLAIMER.